Please note: IPS Right Web neither represents nor endorses any of the individuals or groups profiled on this site.

 Rumsfeld gave a speech at a May 2011 conference hosted by the right-wing Council of National Policy during which he warned about the dangers of “hollowing out” the defense budget and the need to wage a long war against terrorism.
 He said: “You know we are not going to win this problem or deal with this problem of terrorism successfully with bullets.
 We are going to have to be willing to engage in the battle of ideas.
 To do that, think back, we understood World War I, World War II, they started and they ended.
 But the Cold War was quite different.
 It went on for decades and it was a competition of ideas—freedom versus communism—well, that is what we are in for.
 What we are doing now is much more like that than it is World War I or World War II.
 And we are going to have to screw up our courage and develop better skills at identifying our enemy—and our enemies are radical Islamists, let there be no doubt—and thinking about how to talk about it, what to do about it, and engaging our government, our private sector, and our allies to begin battling the ideas that are out there that are so foreign to us and so damaging to our country and to free people.”

-More recently, Rumsfeld appeared at an event hosted by the hard-right David Horowitz Freedom Center and speculated that President Barack Obama may have "actually switched sides in the War on Terror," suggesting to a smattering of applause that the Democrat was in fact working with America's enemies.
+In June 2013, Rumsfeld appeared at an event hosted by the hard-right David Horowitz Freedom Center and speculated that President Barack Obama may have "actually switched sidesin the War on Terror," suggesting to a smattering of applause that the Democrat was in fact working with America's enemies.
 Three months later, he referred to President Obama as the “so-called commander in chief” and doubted whether a then seemingly looming U.S. strike on Syria would be effective.
 Nonetheless, he still supported the administration’s case for the military strike, telling Fox News: “I found Secretary [of State John] Kerry’s presentation persuasive and forceful.”

 Rumsfeld's resignation as secretary of defense came a day after the November 2006 midterm elections, in which Democrats won control of both the House and Senate.
 His departure was widely regarded as marking a potentially momentous shift in the direction of U.S. foreign and defense policy.
 One of the key architects and promoters of the war in Iraq, Rumsfeld had long been the subject of intense criticism on a number of fronts, including his misleading statements about the Iraqi regime during the lead-up to the war, his failure to adequately plan for post-invasion stabilization, and his handling of detainee abuse scandals at Abu Ghraib and elsewhere.